louthy/language-ext/LanguageExt.Core/Class Instances/README.md

 __If you're new to this library or functional-programming this is almost certainly not the place to start browsing!__

 Class-instances try to replicate the instances of Haskell in C#.
-They pair with the traites using ad-hoc polymorphism.
+They pair with the traits using ad-hoc polymorphism.

 Ad-hoc polymorphism has long been believed to not be possible in C#.
 However with some cunning _it is_.
 Ad-hoc polymorphism allows programmers to add traits to a type later.
 For example in C# it would be amazing if we had an interface called `INumeric` for numeric